General gravitational properties of neutron stars: curvature invariants, binding energy, and trace anomaly: Results

 \subsection{Ricci Scalar}

 Figure~\ref{fig:fig1} presents with a colormap the radial profiles of probability distribution functions (PDFs) for the Ricci scalar relative to all of the stellar models considered and for every EOS.
 Since the distributions vary considerably with the mass, we report in the first panels from left the radial profiles for a fixed mass of $1.1, \, 1.4,$ and $2.1 \, M_\odot$; the last and fourth panel, on the other hand, collects stellar models at the maximum mass $M_{_{\mathrm{TOV}}}$, which have larger variation since different EOSs will in general feature significantly different maximum masses.
 Note that the plots refer to dimensionless quantities since the Ricci scalar is scaled by the square of the NS mass, $\mathcal{R} M^2$, and the radial position is rescaled by the corresponding stellar radius, $r/R$.
 The red solid line represents the median-value of the distribution, while the black solid lines correspond to the $1$-$\sigma$ deviation from it.
+In the rightmost panel, corresponding to the $M_\mathrm{TOV}$ star, reported with an orange dashed and a green dotted line are the radial profiles of the normalised Ricci scalar for the representative EOSs, $\mathrm{EOS}_1$ and $\mathrm{EOS}_2$, respectively.